evkx/evkx.github.io/content/models/bmw/i4/i4_eDrive35/_index.md

 Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

-The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
-Soft close is an optional function for the side doors.
+The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate), which makes the trunk much more usable compared to a traditional bootlid, especially for a sedan Soft close is an optional function for the side doors.

 There are two different roof options to select from.
 The standard is just a regular roof.
 As an option, you can order this model with a sunroof.
 The glass extends over only the front row, and occupants can open it.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.